SOS Community Services Empowers Families To Begin Their Path to Stable Housing

 That’s why we help families with children through programs that prevent and end homelessness in Washtenaw County.

-In addition to the lack of local affordable housing, our requests for emergency food have risen 33 percent since 2014.
+In addition to the lack of local affordable housing, our requests for emergency food have risen more than 30% since the pandemic started in 2020 and high inflation in 2022.
 Because housing and food cost more than many people earn here in Washtenaw County, thousands of people turn to SOS for help with basic needs every year.

 Each year, we help more than 7,000 people.

 We help homeless families find permanent homes through shelter and Rapid Re-Housing.
 For families living paycheck to paycheck, we offer food, utility assistance, bus tokens, and other resources to overcome financial emergencies without becoming homeless.
-We help families in public housing avoid eviction, find work, and access education.
-And for children, who are the most vulnerable and least visible victims of homelessness, SOS offers parenting support, early childhood intervention, and educational summer activities.
+We help families avoid eviction and homelessness.
+And for children, who are the most vulnerable and least visible victims of homelessness, SOS offers parenting support and early childhood intervention through a nationally recognized home visiting program.

 ~ “Kim”, SOS Housing Program Client